 Itinerary: Campsite near Lumsden – Queenstown – DOC Moke Lake

-• Queenstown city center: I think Queenstown is probably the most enviable city in the world.
+- Queenstown city center: I think Queenstown is probably the most enviable city in the world.
 Next to Lake Wakatipu, with the Remarkables in the backdrop.
 The city center has all the facilities you need but is small enough not to feel like a big city.
-And home to all kinds of extreme sports off course.
-We didn’t do any though, no, we went hiking (yes, again;–).
-But next time… I would love to go skydiving!
+There are lots of great day trip options around Queenstown if you have more time to spend here.

 Itinerary: DOC Moke Lake – Arrowtown – Luggate Cricket Club